robertvokac/power-framework/README.md

 ## Important notes to read first:

  1. This is a hobbyist project.
- 2. This project is licenced as LGPL 2.1, which also means it is distributed without any warranty.
+ 2. This project is licenced as GPL 3 or later (at your option), which also means it is distributed without any warranty.
  3. In case, you find a bug or propose an improvement:
    * Raise an issue or participate a new discussion.